George Drabble: River Plate Fresh Meat Company

-In 1882, Drabble and his brother James Drabble, founded the River Plate Fresh Meat Company, in an attempt to use the refrigeration in the international meat industry, after buying in 1877 two De La Vergne refrigeration machines, which produced up to 5,000 kg of ice per day and lowered the temperature in the cold rooms to −10 °C. Its headquarters were located in London, In 25 November 1883, it made its first shipment of refrigerated meat, which arrived successfully in London in January 1884.
+In 1882, Drabble and his brother James Drabble, founded the River Plate Fresh Meat Company, in an attempt to use the refrigeration in the international meat industry, after buying in 1877 two De La Vergne refrigeration machines, which produced up to 5,000 kg of ice per day and lowered the temperature in the cold rooms to −10 °C. Its headquarters were located in London, On 25 November 1883, it made its first shipment of refrigerated meat, which arrived successfully in London in January 1884.
 The main factory was settled in Campana, while a Uruguayan factory was settled in Real de San Carlos, near Colonia.
 The Uruguayan factory closed in 1888 but still bought sheep from Uruguay, which was then sent to the factory in Argentina.
 Argentine meat was offered in London at a significantly lower price than meat from the United States, and was therefore very successful.
 After a fire in 1924 in the Argentine factory, the company had to close down in 1926.

 Personal life and death

-Drabble was born in 24 April 1824 in Sheffield, and he studied at the Sheffield Grammar School.
-He was married on 11 March 1857 to Elisabeth White in the St. Andrew's Scots Presbyterian Church and had 5 children.
+Drabble was born on 24 April 1824 in Sheffield, and he studied at the Sheffield Grammar School.
+He married Elisabeth White on 11 March 1857 at the St. Andrew's Scots Presbyterian Church and had 5 children.
 His family home in London was located at No. 1 Pembridge Square.
 He died on 2 October 1899 of a kidney failure on Sandown, in the Isle of Wight.

-Legacy

-There is a railway station called Drabble in the district of General Villegas, Furthermore, in Uruguay, the current town of José Enrique Rodó, grew up around a railway station inaugurated in 1901 under the name of Estación Drabble.
+In honour to him, there is a railway station called Drabble in the district of General Villegas, Furthermore, in Uruguay, the current town of José Enrique Rodó, grew up around a railway station inaugurated in 1901 under the name of Estación Drabble.